andrewrlee/basic-search-engine/utils/csv/README.md

 This can then be consumed as desired.

 The main CSV parsing logic is implemented in the `CsvTransformer`.

 Notes:

-- It set's `objectMode` to true inorder to transform to objects rather than text
+- Sets `objectMode` to true in order to transform textual stream chunks to objects rather than text.
 - It uses `this.push` in order to push each row array as it's created rather than waiting to process the entire chunk before emitting.
-- It needed to call the passed in `callback` to signal that the chunk is fully processed - this was a cause of a bug where only small numbers of rows were being emitted.
+- Needed to call the passed in `callback` to signal that the chunk is fully processed - this was the cause of a bug where only small numbers of rows were being emitted.
 (If it was possible for the code to throw an exception - the error would have to be passed to the callback to pass the error through to consumers of the stream correctly).

 ## Usage: